Fifty-Five Hours Aboard US Aircraft Carrier Harry S. Truman

 "The way we prevent [terrorism] from happening domestically in the United States or any other allied partners is to get at the root of it and eliminate the hate that the radical terrorists are perpetrating," says Batchelder.

-"I think we defeat the homegrown terrorists by destroying the people that inspired them, okay?"
+"I think we defeat the homegrown terrorists by destroying the people that inspired them, OK?"

 Not everyone on board agrees.
 Ethan is an ABE, meaning he launches planes from the flight deck.
-During a busy day, he can work 16-20 hours in blistering heat.
+During a busy day, he can work 16 to 20 hours in blistering heat.
 Ethan enjoys the work and is pretty cool about the hours, although he misses his daughter.

 "We may be able to destroy [ISIS] over here, but we're not going to be able to take them out in the States," says Ethan.

 "There's really not a short answer for what you can't control.
 You won't be able to stop it.
 If somebody wants to do it, they're going to do it."

 "Do you think it's a gun control issue?"
 I ask.

 "No, I love my guns!
 I'm a proud gun-owner myself.
 I have a lot.
 I have nine handguns, two shotguns, four 45s, one 90mm, one .38, two .40s and a .44."